Financial Planning

 If your money is in a taxable account, you’ll have to use part of the money to pay any taxes due on capital gains, dividends and interest.

+And if your money is in a traditional retirement account, you’ll pay regular income tax on the withdrawal, which is likely to be an even higher amount.
 In other words, depending on where your money is located, the withdrawal rate you’ll need in order to support a given level of spending will be different.
-We encourage you to work with your tax professional to consider your account type and tax situation – as well as your actual spending needs – when deciding on a withdrawal rate.
+We encourage you to work with your tax professional to consider your account type and tax situation – as well as your actual spending needs – when deciding on an adaptable retirement withdrawal strategy.

 Inflation